History of Waipapa Taumata Rau, University of Auckland

 Organisational changes

 In 2006, Architecture, Dance Studies, Fine and Visual Arts, Music, and Planning combined to form the National Institute of Creative Arts and Industries (NICAI).
-In 2016, the National Institute of Creative Arts and Industries changed its name to the Faculty of Creative Arts and Industries (CAI) to align with the naming conventions of other University faculties.
+In 2016, NICAI changed its name to the Faculty of Creative Arts and Industries (CAI) to align with the naming conventions of other University faculties.
+In 2024, the University announced a new faculty will be formed in 2025 integrating the Faculties of Arts, Education and Social Work, Elam School of Fine Arts, the School of Music and the Dance programme.
+The School of Architecture and Planning and the Design Programme become part of the Faculty of Engineering.

 Funding and gifting